 He disappeared on Election Night in 2008 and died fighting for al Shabaab the following year.

 The Somali Civil War has been raging for decades, and the United Nations only intervened in 1992.
-Bihi says there was a period when Wahhabi Muslims were the only people offering aid, and they began implanting the idea among Somalis that they were practicing the wrong kind of Islam.
+Bidi says there was a period when Wahhabi Muslims were the only people offering aid, and they began implanting the idea among Somalis that they were practicing the wrong kind of Islam.
 That kind of rhetoric followed the community into the diaspora—and Minneapolis has the biggest population of Somalis in the US.

 There, many fatherless young men were susceptible to anyone who might offer them answers to problems like unemployment, discrimination, and poverty.
 They looked for a positive role model and found people in the local mosque who were willing to offer them guidance and answers in the Qur'an.

-After becoming the "dad they never had," as Bihi puts it, recruiters start painting infidels as the enemy.
+After becoming the "dad they never had," as Bidi puts it, recruiters start painting infidels as the enemy.
 Eventually, after enough grooming, they introduce jihadi videos and Bollywood movies with beautiful women in them—meant to serve as examples of the rewards that will supposedly greet jihadis in the afterlife.
-Although much has been made of terrorists' use of social media, Bihi says that face-to-face interaction is much more insidious.
+Although much has been made of terrorists' use of social media, Bidi says that face-to-face interaction is much more insidious.